 Remove the intake air duct.
-On certain Kia models such as the Optima, the air assembly goes on top of the battery.
+In certain Kia models, such as the Optima, the air assembly sits on top of the battery.
 This will need to be removed.
 Other Kia models, such as Rio and Sedona, may not have this cover.
 Two screws hold this cover in place that will need to be removed.
-Some models use plastic fasteners, while others use a 10 mm bolt to hold the air intake in place; once the screws are removed, lift the air intake assembly as shown in the video clip below.
+In some models, plastic fasteners hold the air intake in place, while others use a 10 mm bolt; once the screws are removed, lift the air intake assembly, as shown in the video below.

-Disconnect the negative and positive battery terminal.
+Disconnect the negative and positive battery terminals.
 Disconnect the negative battery cable.
 First, remove the negative cable.
-You will notice a minus symbol or negative symbol stamped on the battery near the negative battery post.
+You will notice a minus or negative symbol stamped on the battery near the negative battery post.

 - Once you loosen the bolt on the clamp, the cable can be removed from the post.
 If the clamp does not come off easily, try twisting it as you pull it away from the terminal.

 - The next step is to disconnect the positive cable.
 The positive terminal will either have a plus sign near the post or the word positive printed.
 You can easily distinguish the positive battery post by the red plastic cover or the red cable.

 Remove the 12mm bolt and bracket.
 Remove the 12 mm bolt on the side of the battery.
 It can be tricky to get to this bolt, so use an extension to reach it.

 Install a new battery.
 Now it is time to remove the old battery.
 Use both hands to lift the old battery as car batteries are very heavy.
 Batteries may have a handle to help you with the removal.
 Carefully lift the old battery out of the tray and set it down on the ground.

 - Once the old battery is removed, carefully install the new battery.
 Reinstall the battery bracket.
 Make sure that the battery does not move.